Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 Sergey outfitter 17-08-2010 08:10

 Is it possible to see these fangs?
-Or at least look at the trophy list?
+Or at least look at the trophy sheet?
 Or a measurement protocol?
-In extreme cases - a photo extracted against the background of the ruler?
+As a last resort - a photo of the extracted ones against the background of the ruler?

-It is possible, but only in Italy now they hang at Antonio and Alfonso, probably in the most prominent places!
+It’s possible, but only in Italy now, Antonio and Alfonso probably have them hanging in the most prominent places!

 Sergey outfitter 17-08-2010 08:12